-When it comes to healthy eating most folks will agree it can get old really quick.
-There are two pretty immediate reasons for this.
-Typically due to the strict measures some folks take to clean up their diet, such as completely cutting out everything they find to be so tasty - but is usually labeled as bad food.
-The other is that the healthy food being switched over to is boring and bland.
+Most folks will agree that healthy eating can get old quickly.
+There are two immediate reasons for this.
+Due to the strict measures some folks take to clean up their diet, such as completely cutting out everything they find so tasty, it is usually labeled as bad food.
+The other is that the healthy food being switched over to is bland.

 Healthy eating doesn’t have to be super strict or boring!
-Here are a few tips to help guide you to making healthier choices that you might actually enjoy implementing to your daily routine!
+Here are a few tips to help you make healthier choices that you might enjoy implementing into your daily routine!

-Greek yogurt provides a great nutrient and protein boost, as well as probiotics to keep your digestive health in check.
+Greek yogurt provides an excellent nutrient and protein boost and probiotics to keep your digestive health in check.

-You can replace the use of sour cream for recipes that call for it!
-The texture is slightly thicker (depending on the brand you buy) but the resulting flavor is often better!
-Add greek yogurt into smoothies, create delicious creamy dressings, or use it in place of sour cream in ranch or onion dips for a tasty and healthier version!
+You can replace sour cream with recipes that call for it!
+The texture is slightly thicker (depending on the brand you buy), but the resulting flavor is often better!
+Add Greek yogurt into smoothies, create delicious creamy dressings, or use it in place of sour cream in ranch or onion dips for a tasty and healthier version!

-This seems like a no brainer, but with hectic schedules and ending up ‘too tired to cook’ some days, it’s a true benefit to sticking with a healthier diet plan when mapping out your meals for the week.
-Research easy and quick to prep recipes that you don’t have to spend so much time on in the kitchen and if you need to, prep more complex meals over the weekend and refrigerate or freeze meal sized portions.
+This seems like a no-brainer, but with hectic schedules and ending up too tired to cook some days, it’s a true benefit to stick with a healthier diet plan when mapping out your weekly meals.
+Research easy and quick-to-prep recipes that you don’t have to spend so much time on in the kitchen, and if you need to, prep more complex meals over the weekend and refrigerate or freeze meal-sized portions.

-Experiment with your food, seasonings, and be open to trying new things.
+Experiment with your food and seasonings, and be open to new things.
 Keep your plate ‘colorful’ chock full of your favorite healthy fruits and veggies.
-When it comes to dessert or snack that may not be the healthiest keep the portion to a minimum and compensate the rest of your daily diet to accommodate the potentially calorie dense treat.
+For a dessert or snack that may not be the most nutritious, keep the portion to a minimum and compensate for the rest of your daily diet to accommodate the potential calorie-dense treat.

 We hope these tips help you in your quest for better health!